ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 Therefore divide and conquer using functions let you deal with easy-to-solve subtasks.
 It also makes the program structure easy to understand.

 Another benefit of function is code reuse.
 By putting a group of statements into a function, you can reuse the function with a simple function call in multiple places.
-Following is an exmple that three systems share a function.
+Following is an example that three systems share a function.

 ![reuse](images/reuse.png)

 An important principle in programming is Don't Repeat Yourself (DRY).
 Function reuse not only reduces the number of statements, it also make it easy to change the code in one place.
-If there is a bug in a funciton, you only need to fix the function defintion in one place and all function calls use the revised version.
+If there is a bug in a function, you only need to fix the function definition in one place and all function calls use the revised version.

-There are many other benefits in testing, collaboration etc. The two most important benefits are structured code (divide and conque) and code reuse.
+There are many other benefits in testing, collaboration etc. The two most important benefits are structured code (divide and conquer) and code reuse.

 ## 2 Defining a Function

 The syntax to define a function is rather simple in Python.
-Following are examples of three function defintions:
+Following are examples of three function definitions:

 ```python
 # define a function: no parameter, no retrun value